sohkai/.dotfiles/README.md

 The `.profilerc` and `.languagerc` files do not have a corresponding file in this repo; as such, they should contain only local configuration.
-Specifically, the `.profilerc` file should be used for general environment settings (e.g. local aliases, environments, etc) and `.languagerc` should specify any defaults for any loaded language version managers.
-Due to the slow speed of some version manages (*ahem* nvm *ahem*), `.languagerc` is only loaded at startup if confirmed.
+Specifically, the `.profilerc` file should be used for general environment settings (e.g. local aliases, environments, etc) and `.languagerc` should specify defaults for any loaded language version managers.
+Due to the slow speed of some version managers (*ahem* `nvm` *ahem*), `.languagerc` is only loaded at startup if confirmed.

 Changes